GiovanniGrieco/pynetexplore/README.md

-# netexplore
+# pyNetexplore

-Netexplore is a basic ICMP-based network scanner to easily find hosts in a classic IPv4 network.
+pyNetexplore is a basic ICMP-based network scanner to easily find hosts in a classic IPv4 network.

 ## Dependencies
 Of course, Python 3.x is needed to run a script written in Python 3.x.
 Tested on Python 3.9.